open-resources/dash_curriculum/tutorial/part2/chapter6.md

 # Chapter 6 - Working with Data in Dash

 ## What you will learn
-In this chapter we will introduce data into Dash Apps.
+In this chapter we will introduce data into Dash apps.
 We will show how to:
 - import data into the app
 - create and populate Pandas dataframes
 - review basic data wrangling techniques often used to prepare data for reporting.